 Finally, are there any other details about your Coapt experience or your experience living with a prosthesis you’d like to share?

-Thank You for this technology and making a huge difference in so many of our lives!
+Thank you for this technology and for making a huge difference in so many of our lives!
 I can’t imagine ever going without wearing a prosthesis or this Amazing technology.